CaptainCrowbar/rs-interval/docs/interval.md

 ```

 Interprets a string as an interval.
 The value type `T` must have either a
-constructor that takes a string or an input operator.
-This will not be
+constructor that takes a string or an input operator from a `std::istream.`
-reliable for all value types because the characters that form part of the
+This will not be reliable for all value types because the characters that
-interval syntax may also appear in the value type's string format.
+form part of the interval syntax may also appear in the value type's string
+format.

 Valid string formats are: